 Cleaning is a bit more fun with cute and wonderful smelling cleaning products.

-Right now t, you can get a free Mrs. Meyer’s trio in your choice of holiday scents, plus a free set of Grove Collaborative walnut scrubber sponges — all packed up in a cleaning caddy for gifting (or keeping!).
+Right now, you can get a free Mrs. Meyer’s trio in your choice of holiday scents, plus a free set of Grove Collaborative walnut scrubber sponges — all packed with a for gifting (or keeping!).
 I picked the peppermint scent but I also love the pine scent.

 New customers will get the holiday set when you place your first order of $25: